ponchog/phpcodingchallenge2/how_drunk/how_drunk.md

 **Output:**
 -
-Your BAC % is 0.2735
+Your BAC % is 0.0680

-It doesn't matter anymore, you probably won't be able to read this...
+Getting there dude...